 Like many Capsicum Annuum, Tabasco pepper is also a great source of Vitamin C and Fiber.
 As a matter of fact, you should not supply a certain amount to avoid stomach issues.

-This chili is usually used to make sauces and widely manufactured as Tabasco hot sauce.
-Moreover, you can also make salsa or chili powder as well.
+This chili is usually used to make sauces and widely manufactured as Tabasco hot sauce, which you can use in place of Sriracha.
+Moreover, you can also make salsa or chili powder with this chilli too!

 8. Poblano Pepper

 Here comes another Mexican National chili, Poblano pepper that has a low-spicy taste rated between 1,000 and 2,000 SHU.
 Whether you have a chance to visit Mexico, it is easy to find Poblano pepper in every corner of the country.

 Its appearance is probably 4 inches long, dark green, and heart-shaped.
 Some people may think that it looks like Jalapeno pepper or a skinny Bell pepper as their first impression!

 Because of their low-spicy, mild and smoky taste, it will be an ideal selection for people who want to try spicy food but not too spicy!